Nonequilibrium thermometry via an ensemble of initially correlated qubits

 \section{Results}

-We now present the results of our analysis, focusing on how specific features of the initial state influence the QFI.
-In particular, we describe the effects of the bath temperature, the local temperature [refer to Eq.~\eqref{eq:T_q}], the coherence of the reduced states of the thermometers, and the correlations among them.
-In the following, the state correlation of two-qubit bipartite systems is quantified by means of the \textit{negativity of entanglement}~\cite{Horodecki_2009}, which we compute as
+We now present the results of our analysis, focusing on how specific properties of the bath and of the thermometer initial state influence the QFI~\cite{note_wolfram}.
+The properties under investigation are: (i) the inverse temperature of the bath $\beta$, (ii) the local inverse temperature $\mu$ of the thermometers as defined in Eq.~\eqref{eq:local_inverse_temperature_mu}, (iii) the local coherence of the thermometers and (iv) the quantum correlations among the $N$ thermometers.
+The analysis on quantum correlations and the interplay between them and the other properties represent the main novel contribution of this work.

-where $\lambda_i$ are the eigenvalues of the partially transposed density operator of the whole thermometers' state with respect to one of the two qubits composing it.
-Then we examine how the QFI scales with the number of thermometers $N$ by analyzing the behavior of its maximum value.
-We recall that the asymptotic value of the QFI depends only on the bath temperature, therefore any differences in the values of the QFI due to the features of the initial state $\hat{\rho}_{\text{in}}$ can be appreciated only during the transient of the dynamic for fixed $\beta$ and $N$.

-These evaluations are primarily carried out using the Wolfram Mathematica software \cite{Mathematica}.
-The state evolution is implemented analytically, explicitly retaining the dependence of the states on time and on the inverse temperature of the bath.
-This approach allows for the analytical computation of the derivative of the state with respect to the parameter to be estimated (the inverse temperature $\beta$).
-This derivative is required to solve the Lyapunov equation \eqref{eq:lyapunov} and determine the Symmetric Logarithmic Derivative (SLD).
-This step, as well as the final numerical evaluation of the QFI, is performed numerically.
-The plots presented in the following are also generated using the same software.